JnyJny/busylight/README.md

 ![Monthly Downloads][monthly-downloads]
 <br>

-[BusyLight for Humans™][busylight-for-humans] gives you control of USB attached LED lights from a variety of vendors.
-Lights can be controlled via the command-line or using a HTTP API.
-Please consider [Busylight Core][busylight-core] if you'd like to integrate USB light control into your own Python application.
+[BusyLight for Humans][busylight-for-humans] controls USB LED lights from multiple vendors.
+Use the command-line interface or HTTP API to turn lights on/off, change colors, and apply effects.
+For Python integration, use [Busylight Core][busylight-core] directly in your applications.

 ![All Supported Lights][DEMO]
 Flag<sup>1</sup>,